 Recent advances in imaging, endovascular and stent technology have revolutionized the treatment of acute and chronic central venous outflow obstruction.
 There is increasing evidence to support that endovascular deep venous interventions for central venous outflow obstruction including deep vein thrombosis (DVT) thrombolysis, iliofemoral venous stenting and inferior vena cava (IVC) reconstruction are safe and clinically beneficial to certain patient groups1-7.
 This has led to endovascular deep venous interventions increasingly being performed in the last decade8.

 These interventions require the use of fluoroscopy, hence the patients (and operators) are exposed to radiation.
-In addition, these patients are often exposed to ionizing radiation from their diagnostic and later follow-up or surveillance imaging including plain X-ray and computed tomography (CT).
+In addition, these patients are often exposed to ionizing radiation from their diagnostic and later follow-up or surveillance imaging.
 Some patients may also require adjunctive and/or secondary interventions that involve the use of fluoroscopy including percutaneous thrombolysis, and balloon angioplasty with or without stenting to maintain the venous luminal patency9-11.
 Furthermore, patients who undergo endovascular deep venous interventions are often relatively younger than those having arterial procedures1-4, 6.
 The long term patency of endovascular deep venous interventions remains unclear, hence the cumulative ionizing radiation exposure and its potential side-effect are also unknown.
 Recent data from long term follow-up of aneurysm patients has suggested a potential significant risk from cumulative ionizing radiation12.
 Therefore, the aim of the study was to assess the cumulative radiation exposure to patients who underwent common endovascular deep venous interventions for acute and chronic central venous outflow obstructive diseases; namely DVT thrombolysis, unilateral chronic iliofemoral venous stenting, and IVC reconstruction in a single tertiary referral unit.

 Methods